About Me

 Where It Started

-I have been deeply fascinated by technology since early childhood, and I still am today.
+I have been deeply fascinated by technology since my early childhood, and I still am today.
 Back then, it was mainly Minecraft and Nintendo video games that pulled me into the world of technology.
 Because of that, in the eighth grade at the age of 14, I chose the elective computer science course at my school, Gymnasium Sulingen, and unknowingly laid the groundwork for my future at SAP.
 I learned the programming basics by developing short animated movies and video games in SNAP! for my computer science lessons.
-Later created a movie recommendation system (my first big project) for which I handcrafted functions for data preprocessing and implemented methods such as cosine similarity to compare users and movies.
+Later I created a movie recommendation system, my first big project, for which I handcrafted functions for data preprocessing and implemented methods such as cosine similarity calculation to compare users and movies.

 The Power of Great Teaching